What do you think is the best way to reduce the skills gap?

 Similarly, due to a possible fourth industrial revolution, how we approach hiring is changing.
 Therefore, employers and HR professionals must bring skill adjacencies to the spotlight and recruit based on skills, not just roles.

-By keeping these things in mind, let’s now explore adjacent skills with examples and the role played by these skills in building skills-first organizations.
+By keeping these things in mind, let’s now explore examples and the role these skills play in building skills-first organizations.

 What are adjacent skills?

-Adjacent skills refer to skills connected or related to other skills.
+It refer to skills connected or related to other skills.
 They can be an amalgam of technical and transferrable skills.
-In most cases, adjacent skills won’t be focal within a candidate’s or employee’s job role.
+In most cases, these skills won’t be focal within a candidate’s or employee’s job role.
 They would be a secondary field of knowledge that can act as stepping stones in helping them advance in their career.

 “People with the skills necessary to perform a role’s duties may never have held that specific role or a position with that specific title,” said Lindsey Walsh, VP of Gartner.
 Walsh also added that roles are essentially bags of skills.

-To close the skills gaps, HR professionals will have to identify critical skills and adjacent skills instead of searching for people who have performed the same job role.
+To close skills gaps, HR professionals will need to identify critical capabilities and related strengths rather than only searching for candidates who have performed the exact same job role.

 Transforming skills and technology: How to overcome skills shortage with adjacent skills